 2. Make reservations at The Blue Bayou for dinner

-Disneyland is known for overpriced mediocre (at best) food.
-One relatively tranquil exception is the Blue Bayou restaurant in New Orleans square, which is, in my opinion, the nicest publicly-accessible restaurant inside the park.
+Disneyland is known for overpriced mediocre food.
+One relatively tranquil exception is the Blue Bayou restaurant in New Orléans square, which is, in my opinion, the nicest publicly accessible restaurant inside the park.
 You’ll see people dining there if you go on Pirates of the Caribbean, which in itself is kind of a romantic ride.

 One crappy thing about making a reservation there though is that a credit card is now required, and if you don’t show up, Disney will charge you a $30 fee.
 That really sucks, so make sure to cancel 24 hours in advance if you need to.

-Note that Downtown Disney has better restaurants than inside the park, if you don’t mind exiting for a while.
-The general consensus is that Catal is the best (I highly recommend making reservations).
+If you couldn’t get a reservation for the Blue Bayou, consider making a reservation at Downtown Disney.
+It has better restaurants than inside the park, if you don’t mind exiting for a while.
+The general consensus is that Catal is the best.
 Naples Ristaurante is next best in my opinion.
+Reservations highly recommended of course!

 3. Download the Disneyland App

-The Disneyland App will make your experience at Disneyland cooler in four big ways:
+The Disneyland App will make your experience at Disneyland better in these ways:

-- First, it will allow you to buy tickets using your phone, bypassing the ticket lines near the entrance gate (which can get very long).
+- It will allow you to buy tickets using your phone, bypassing the ticket lines near the entrance gate (which can get very long).
 You then just show your phone at the entrance.
 VERY COOL!!!!

-- Second, it will show a map of the park with your location indicated, so you’ll know how to get to the next ride you want to go to.
+- It will show a map of the park with your location indicated, so you’ll know how to get to the next ride you want to go to.

-- Third, it will show schedules for performances.
+- It will show schedules for performances.
 I highly recommend the fireworks!

 - And finally, it will tell you wait times for the rides, so that you don’t walk all the way across the park only to find out your favorite ride has a three-hour wait.